esamattis/react-zorm/README.md

 };
 ```

 Not using Remix?
 No problem!
+Use JSON.
 Check [this out](#how-to-do-server-side-validation-without-remix).

 ## API